General Liability Insurance

 Depending on where you're located and the type of work you do, you may need to obtain a business license before you can take on any clients.

-Even if it's not mandated by your state, it's important to check county and city jurisdictions as licensing could be required by your local government.
-Also, to obtain certain business licenses, you might be required to carry different types of insurance or bonds.
+Even if licensing is not mandated by your state, it's important to check county and city jurisdictions, as a general business license is often required by your local government.
+Also, to obtain certain professional licenses, you might be required to carry different types of insurance or bonds.

 Most construction professions are required to be licensed, such as general contractors, electricians, plumbers, architects, and engineers.
 However, each state has different requirements depending on the services you provide and experience you have.

-Professional service providers who offer advice or services like real estate agents and lawyers, sometimes need professional liability in order to get licensed in their state.
+Certain professional service providers such as real estate agents and lawyers, require a state-issued professional license.
+In these cases, the state or licensing board may require you to carry professional liability insurance before the license is issued.
 This policy is also referred to as errors and omissions (E&O) or malpractice insurance depending on the industry.

 In some areas, you might not need a business license if you're doing business as yourself, in your own name.
 And while most state laws don't require independent contractors or gig workers to have a business license, it's best to check with your local government to make sure.